A lot has changed in the world of search engine optimization.

 4. Encourage other trustworthy sites to link to you.

-To a large extent, inbound links are still the lifeblood of search rankings.
+To a large extent, inbound links are still the lifeblood of search engine rankings.

 When you combine dofollow and nofollow links, you get a natural link profile that even Google will reward.

-Content marketing is all about creating share-worthy content and creating in people the need and urgency to link to you.
+Content marketing is all about creating high-quality, engaging content and creating in people the need and urgency to link to you and share your content on social media.

 Do you know why so many bloggers link to my posts on QuickSprout.com and NeilPatel.com?